 He smiled, winking.
 “I’ll try.”
 Then, he eagerly left the room.

 That boy has entirely too much trouble sitting in one place, she thought with annoyance.
 But, then, that was part of what had made him such a fine woodsman and scout.
 Either way, he really was a good man.
-More of a brother to her than her own siblings, maybe because he was too. . .well, dense to be intimidated by her.
+More of a sibling to her than her own brother and sisters, maybe because he was too. . .well, dense to be intimidated by her.

 She sat, arms folded on the table, thinking.
-Back in Idris, her plan to save Siri had seemed simple enough.
-Now, however, the full daunting nature of it lay before her.
-Somehow, she had to get into the Court of Gods and sneak her sister out, then provide convincing evidence that the girl had fallen sick or otherwise died of reasons that wouldn’t cause war.
+Back in Idris, her plan to save Siri had seemed simple.
+Now, however, the full nature of it lay before her.
+Somehow, she had to get into the Court of Gods and sneak her sister out.
+Then she had to provide convincing evidence that the girl had fallen sick or otherwise died of reasons that wouldn’t cause war.

 In concept, it sounded good.
-But, how would she accomplish something like that?
-Surely the Court of Gods was well guarded--it was, after all, home to the ruling body of the kingdom.
-And, how would she manage to get Siri out in a way that wouldn’t be too suspicious?
+But, how to accomplish it?
+Surely the Court of Gods was well guarded--after all, it held the kingdom’s ruling body.
+How would she get Siri out in a way that wouldn’t be suspicious?
 It wouldn’t do much good to save Siri, yet cause an uproar in Hallandren that ended with an army of Lifeless marching on her homeland.

 I can do this, she told herself again.
 I’m prepared.
 I’m--

-A man sat at her table.
-Less colorfully dressed than most Hallandrens, he wore an outfit made mostly of brown leather and black straps, though he did have a token red vest thrown over the top.
+A man sat down at her table.
+Less colorfully dressed than most Hallandrens, he wore an outfit made mostly of brown leather, though he did have a token red vest thrown over the top.

 This was not Lemks.
 The spy was an older man, in his fifties.
-This man with the long face and styled hair couldn’t be older than thirty-five.
+The one sitting with her had a long face and styled hair, and couldn’t have been older than thirty-five.

 “I hate being a mercenary,” the man said conversationally.
 “You know why?”